 Toggle: English / Spanish

 Blood is often grouped according to the ABO blood typing system.
-This method breaks blood types down into four types:
+The 4 major blood types are:

 How the Test is Performed